TheAirship/LoggrJack/README.md

 * **IP geolocation isn't always 100% accurate.** Geolocation information also changes constantly.
 Be sure to use the most current MaxMind database available, and understand that you aren't going to get an exact city, region, and country result every time.
 * **Attribution is hard.** Just because the source IP of an auth attempt geolocates to a specific country doesn't mean that it's actually where the attacker is located.
 Geolocation information is provided to help spot unusual or suspicious activity, not to catch a bad actor.
 * **Log formats change periodically.** Also, my coding is far from perfect.
 If you encounter bugs or unexpected results after running LoggerJack, please submit an issue on GitHub.
-Suggestions for improvement are welcome too.
 * LoggerJack was written using the free MaxMind GeoLite2 City database in mmdb format.
 Other MaxMind GeoLite2 databases may still work at lower verbosity levels.
 GeoLite2 databases in CSV format will not work; make sure you download the mmdb format.
 * LoggerJack was written in python3, and tested primarily on 3.9.0.